Transport in the Netherlands: Rail transport

 Most distance travelled on Dutch public transport goes by rail.
 Like many other European countries, the Netherlands has a dense railway network, totalling between 7,021 km and 7,300 km of track, or 3,013 route km, three quarters of which has been electrified.
 The network is mostly focused on passenger transport and connects almost all major towns and cities, counting just over 400 train stations, more than there are municipalities in the Netherlands.
 The national rail infrastructure is managed by public task company ProRail, and a number of different operators have concessions to run their trains.
 ProRail also coordinates the totality of scheduling and proper meshing of the Dutch railway services.

-Public passenger rail transport is operated mainly by Nederlandse Spoorwegen (NS) (Dutch Railways); minor parts by Arriva, Keolis Nederland, Connexxion, Breng, DB Regio, NMBS, Veolia and DB Regionalbahn Westfalen.
+Public passenger rail transport is operated mainly by Nederlandse Spoorwegen (NS) (Dutch Railways); minor parts by Arriva, Keolis Nederland, Qbuzz, DB Regio, NMBS and DB Regionalbahn Westfalen.
 During week days all railway stations are serviced at least twice an hour in each direction.
 Large parts of the network are serviced by two to four trains per hour on average.
 Heavily used routes can be serviced by 8 to 16 trains an hour.

 In recent years, the four largest railway stations in the Netherlands, the central stations of each of the largest cities: Amsterdam, Rotterdam, The Hague and Utrecht, have all entered into major reconstruction and expansion.
 Rotterdam Central station was completely rebuilt, and was the first to complete, reopening in March 2014.

 The Hague Central station and Utrecht Central station were reopened, after extensive reconstructions, in February and December 2016, respectively.

 Amsterdam Central station has been undergoing a string of reconstruction works that started in 1997, and is yet to complete.

 In 2015 a consultancy comparison of Europe's railway systems found the Dutch network the most cost effective for its performance, together with Finland's.
 Per kilometre of track, the Dutch rail network is the busiest in the European Union, handling over a million passengers a day.
 For 2019 some 2.2 million train journeys are scheduled to travel a record number of 165 million train kilometres (103 million train miles) — a growth of 28%, up from 124 million km in 2004.
 Until 2030 ProRail projects a further growth of passenger kilometres by another 45 percent.
 For 2019, also 8 percent more freight trains are scheduled than in 2018.